cr3ation/merge-user/README.md

 Have you just married and your company updated your ID and are now unable to access your Documents, Keychain, FileVault and settings?

-__Merge User.app__ lets you keep all your old files/settings and lets you keep your new updated name.
-Keeping your original User ID, adding you new User Name as an alias.
+__Merge User.app__ lets you keep all your old files/settings together with your new updated name.
+Keeping your original User ID and adding you new User Name as an alias.

 <img src="Tutorial/merge-user-interface.png" alt="drawing" width="500"/><img src="Tutorial/merge-user-about.png" alt="drawing" width="700"/>